Gee (Girls' Generation song): Background and release

 South Korean entertainment agency SM Entertainment launched Girls' Generation, a nine-member idol girl group, in August 2007.
 In November, SM released the group's debut studio album, which was supported by singles including "Into the New World" and "Girls' Generation"; the latter of which was among the top three most popular songs of 2007 according to a Gallup Korea public poll.
 The album was succeeded with a reissue titled Baby Baby in March 2008.
-Girls' Generation sold over 100,000 copies of their debut album in South Korea and became one of the rising idol groups with strong albums sales.
+Girls' Generation sold over 100,000 copies of their debut album in South Korea, ranking among the period's commercially successful idol groups.

 On January 5, 2009, SM released Gee, the group's first extended play (EP) (known in South Korea as "mini album").
 SM had planned to release "Dancing Queen", a cover version of Duffy's single "Mercy (2008), as the title track.
 The plan was inspired by the "retro" music trend caused by fellow idol group Wonder Girls' hit single "Nobody" (2008).
 It was scrapped due to copyright issues.
 Production duo E-Tribe, who wrote "Gee", pitched the song to SM, who thought the lyrics were childish and the melody weak.
-E-Tribe stood their ground and SM ultimately decided on "Gee" as the title track.
+E-Tribe maintained their position, and SM selected "Gee" as the title track.
 It was released as the lead single onto South Korean digital music platforms.

 After Girls' Generation's domestic success, SM extended their promotional activities to Japan.
 In September 2010, the group signed with Universal Music Japan-owned Nayutawave Records.
 Their first Japanese single was the Japanese-language version of "Genie", which had been released in South Korea prior.
 Nayutawave released the Japanese-language version of "Gee" on October 20, 2010, as the group's second Japanese single.